-Students with severe physical, medical and developmental disabilities, including: autism, behavioral, developmental-delay, emotional disturbance, vision impairment, intellectual disabilities, multiple disabilities, orthopedic impairments, speech-language impairments, specific learning disabilities and traumatic brain injury.
+MSNE serves students ages 5-22 who experience significant physical, medical and developmental disabilities, including: autism, behavioral, developmental-delay, vision impairment, intellectual disabilities, multiple disabilities, orthopedic impairments, speech-language impairments, specific learning disabilities, and traumatic brain injury.

 Number of days open: